sham2123/Reproducing-NanoGPT/README.md

 # Reproducing a GPT-Like Model on Lyrics Data

 This project implements a character-level Transformer-based language model inspired by GPT, trained from scratch using PyTorch.
-The goal was to explore training dynamics, overfitting, and model generalization when applied to real-world text data — in this case, lyrics.
+The primary goal was to gain a deeper understanding of the **foundational architecture behind GPT models (Transformers)** by building and training one end-to-end.

+Training was conducted on a **Lambda Labs A10 GPU (24 GB)** to ensure fast iteration, efficient experimentation, and full reproducibility of model behavior and training curves.

 ---